 Circular polarizing filters can help create bluer skies, fewer reflections, increase contrast, and reduce haze.

 The other day, in spite of threats of rain, I went for a hike at Balcones Canyonlands National Wildlife Refuge.
 A passerby saw me taking pictures and said “too bad you don’t have better weather”.
-What most people don’t realize is overcast days are actually ideal because it’s golden hour all day long!
+What most people don’t realize is overcast days are actually ideal because it’s soft light all day long!
 Be careful with your equipment and have a rain cover, but weather elements can add a lot of visual appeal and should be embraced not feared.

 A good landscape photo focuses on the whole scene rather than trying to create image blur.
 Aperture controls the amount of background or foreground blur – lower f-stops create more blur and higher f-stops create less blur.
 A good aperture setting for landscape photography is somewhere between f/8 and f/11.